ielab/ielab.github.io/_publications/li-sigirvpi-2022.md

 ---
 redirect_from: /publications/li-sigirvpi-2022
-authors: [hang-li, shuai-wang, shengyao-zhuang, ahmed-mourad, "Xueguang Ma", "Jimmy Lin", guido-zucco]
+authors: [hang-li, shuai-wang, shengyao-zhuang, ahmed-mourad, "Xueguang Ma", "Jimmy Lin", guido-zuccon]
 title: "To interpolate or not to interpolate: PRF, Dense and Sparse Retrievers"
 venue: Proceedings of the 45th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2022)
 year: 2022